Katiana-lee/Yumm/README.md

 #### MVP

-- Hompe page with clickable categories that route to the recipes
+- Home page with clickable categories that route to the recipes
 - Develop a single recipe view page that gives user information about selected recipe including:    ingredients, cooking instructions, and time duration
 - Use forms to create recipes and update Airtable